Jorgepfm/radarr4k/README.md

-# Radarr 4K Installer (UNTESTED VERSION!)
+# Radarr 4K Installer
 ### For Swizzin installs
 Second Radarr Installation on Swizzin based systems

+This is a modified version that should work correctly.
+Only tested once.
 For official version go to https://github.com/ComputerByte/radarr4k

 Uses existing install as a base. you must ``sudo box install radarr`` prior to running this script.